 Method:

-1. Pat the Pollock dry of any excess moisture with paper towel, portion into 3 to 4 substantial fish fingers.
+1. Pat the cod fillets dry of any excess moisture with paper towel, portion into 3 to 4 substantial fish fingers.

 2. Combine the Panko crumbs, lemon zest and season lightly

-4. Deep fry the fishfingers at 180 deg for 5 to 7 minutes, until golden brown.
+4. Deep fry the fish fingers at 180ºC for 5 to 7 minutes, until golden brown.
 Drain on paper towel.

 6. Place the remaining slice on top, cut the sandwich on the diagonal.
-Serve immediately, with ramekin of ketchup.
+Serve immediately.

 Thank you for your comments, I will try and keep it real.